Asafoetida: History

 Asafoetida was familiar in the early Mediterranean, having come by land across Iran.
-It was brought to Europe by an expedition of Alexander the Great, who, after returning from a trip to northeastern ancient Persia, thought they had found a plant almost identical to the famed silphium of Cyrene in North Africa—though less tasty.
+It was brought to Europe by an expedition of Alexander the Great, who, after returning from a trip to northeastern ancient Persia, thought that he had found a plant almost identical to the famed silphium of Cyrene in North Africa—though less tasty.
 Dioscorides, in the first century, wrote, "the Cyrenaic kind, even if one just tastes it, at once arouses a humour throughout the body and has a very healthy aroma, so that it is not noticed on the breath, or only a little; but the Median [Iranian] is weaker in power and has a nastier smell."
 Nevertheless, it could be substituted for silphium in cooking, which was fortunate, because a few decades after Dioscorides' time, the true silphium of Cyrene became extinct, and asafoetida became more popular amongst physicians, as well as cooks.

 Asafoetida is also mentioned numerous times in Jewish literature, such as the Mishnah.
 Maimonides also writes in the Mishneh Torah "In the rainy season, one should eat warm food with much spice, but a limited amount of mustard and asafoetida [חִלְתִּית chiltit]."

 While it is generally forgotten now in Europe, it is widely used in India.
 Asafoetida is mentioned in the Bhagavata Purana (7:5:23-24), which states that one must not have eaten hing before worshipping the deity.
 Asafoetida is eaten by Brahmins and Jains.
-Devotees of the Hare Krishna also use hing in their food, as they are not allowed to consume onions or garlic.
+Devotees of the Hare Krishna movement also use hing in their food, as they are not allowed to consume onions or garlic.
 Their food has to be presented to Lord Krishna for sanctification (to become Prasadam) before consumption and onions and garlic cannot be offered to Krishna.

 Asafoetida was described by a number of Arab and Islamic scientists and pharmacists.
 Avicenna discussed the effects of asafoetida on digestion.
 Ibn al-Baitar and Fakhr al-Din al-Razi described some positive medicinal effects on the respiratory system.

 After the fall of Rome and until the 16th century, asafoetida was rare in Europe, and if ever encountered, it was viewed as a medicine.
 "If used in cookery, it would ruin every dish because of its dreadful smell", asserted Garcia de Orta's European guest.
 "Nonsense", Garcia replied, "nothing is more widely used in every part of India, both in medicine and in cookery."

 During the Italian Renaissance, asafoetida was used as part of the exorcism ritual.